hellocoop/www.hello.coop/src/pages/architecture.md

 The Hellō service is composed of four independent components which each perform a different function.
 Access to user data requires the components to cooperate.
 No component can independently access user data.
 For details, see the [Hellō Protocol](protocol)

 The separation of concerns continues with the control of each component.
-The Hellō cooperative delegates control of each component to independent custodians.
+The Hello Identity Co-op delegates control of each component to independent custodians.
 The custodian controls the administrative access and cryptographic keys for a component.
 Each custodian operates in an independent geopolitical jurisdiction.
 This prevents a single jurisdiction from compelling more than one component to divulge their cryptographic keys, which could give the jurisdiction access to user data.
 [Data Governance](data-governance)

 ## Redundant Independent Verification